The Definitive Guide to FAST Channels: A Cost-Effective Way to Grow Your OTT Presence

 Brightcove cloud video platform

-However, Brightcove can be pretty expensive and does not currently support video delivery in China.
+However, Brightcove is relatively expensive compared to some competitors, and it does not currently support video delivery in China.

 • Monetization tools